Installing a simple C code from source

 Installation

-πŸ’¬ Many open source software tools are installed using the following three steps:
+💬 Many open-source software tools are installed using the so-called “configure-make” procedure following three steps:

-1. Configuring a so called Makefile with a ./configure command.
+1. Configuring a so-called Makefile with a ./configure script.

 • Often you can use the option --prefix=<path> to tell to the configure script where the program should be installed (replacing <path> with the actual path).

-πŸ’ The ./configure command checks that all compilers and libraries that the software needs are available.
+💭 The ./configure script checks that all compilers and libraries that the software needs are available.

 • It is not uncommon that ./configure reports about missing libraries or incorrect compilation options.